There’s No Perfect Deal, But…

-“In regard to Austin, the market is extremely healthy, especially due to all the large corporations making their moves to this area.
+“Regarding Austin, the market is extremely healthy, especially due to all the large corporations making their moves to this area.
 We have not seen rents drop, nor nearly as many tenants close shop due to the pandemic and downturn.
-Between the recession in 2008 and a pandemic in 2020, I’ve rarely seen growth like this.
-If you couple that economic outlook with the low interest rates banks are offering, it’s hard to think of a better time to build equity in real estate,” recommends Mark Storey, Senior Vice President and Agent in Central Texas.
+Between the recession in 2008 and the pandemic in 2020, I’ve rarely seen growth like this.
+If you couple that economic outlook with the low-interest rates banks are offering, it’s hard to think of a better time to build equity in real estate,” recommends Mark Storey, Senior Vice President and Agent in Central Texas.

 Takeaway: If building equity interests you, now is the time to invest in Austin.